“A child has the Right to an Education” Article 28

 Any specialist equipment, programmes of work, special tuition etc. will be acquired as and when the need arises.
 If specialities cannot be coped with within the school structure these pupils are also entitled to the protection and provision under the later stages of the code of practice.

-Assessment is an on-going process and will be based upon teachers’ professional judgments.
-Children will be involved in assessing, evaluating and making judgments about their own work, and from this joint formative assessment goals can be set to ensure continuing development and progression in the acquisition of skills.
+Assessment is an on-going process and will be based upon teachers’ professional judgements.
+Children will be involved in assessing, evaluating and making judgements about their own work, and from this joint formative assessment goals can be set to ensure continuing development and progression in the acquisition of skills.